 A dental bone graft is a procedure used to rebuild or strengthen the bone in your jaw often in preparation for dental implants or to preserve bone after tooth loss.
 By restoring lost bone, this treatment supports long-term oral health and provides the foundation for stable, lasting results.

-Bone grafting is a surgical procedure that adds natural or synthetic bone material to areas where bone has been lost, helping rebuild strength and structure.
-It stimulates your body’s natural ability to regenerate bone and is often performed after an extraction or before placing dental implants.
-Depending on your needs, the graft may use your own bone, donor bone, or biocompatible materials designed to support healthy regeneration.
+Bone grafting is a surgical procedure that adds bone material to areas of your jaw where bone has been lost, giving your body's natural regeneration process a scaffold to build on.
+The graft may use your own bone, donor bone, or a biocompatible synthetic material.

-Bone grafting is a surgical procedure that adds natural or synthetic bone material to areas where bone has been lost, helping rebuild strength and structure.
-It stimulates your body’s natural ability to regenerate bone and is often performed after an extraction or before placing dental implants.
-Depending on your needs, the graft may use your own bone, donor bone, or biocompatible materials designed to support healthy regeneration.
+Bone grafting is a surgical procedure that adds bone material to areas of your jaw where bone has been lost, giving your body's natural regeneration process a scaffold to build on.
+The graft may use your own bone, donor bone, or a biocompatible synthetic material.

 • Initial evaluation with digital imaging or CBCT scans